-Unless you’re brave, I suggest not driving your rental car as the city can be very challenging to navigate and parking needlessly expensive.
-Both the bus and train systems will whisk you from Aix to the Gare de Marseille-Saint-Charles station, and it’s just a short walk from there to the scenic Vieux Port, shopping district and restaurants.
-As with any large metropolitan area, some parts of Marseille can be a bit sketchy and its gritty reputation for poverty and mafia activity is not exactly undeserved.
-But if you just stick to the tourist areas (see my suggestions below) which are well-trafficked and safe, you’ll have an enjoyable day!
+Unless you’re brave, I don’t suggest driving your rental car as the streets can be a challenge to navigate and parking needlessly expensive.
+Instead, you can take either a bus or train from Aix to the Gare de Marseille-Saint-Charles station, and it’s just a short walk from there to the scenic Vieux Port, shopping areas, and restaurants.
+As with any large metropolitan city, some parts of Marseille can be a bit sketchy, and its gritty reputation for poverty and mafia activity is not exactly undeserved.
+But if you stay to the tourist areas (see my suggestions below), which are well-trafficked and safe, you’ll have an enjoyable day!

 This Mediterranean port city with an independent spirit dates back over 2,500 years to around 600BC when it was established as by seafaring Greek traders from Phocaea, aligning with the Romans a couple of centuries later yet maintaining its sovereignty until the Siege of Massilia in 49 BC when it was absorbed into the Roman Empire.
 Massalia, as it was known then, prospered as a maritime hub while also becoming an early center of Christianity until it fell to the Visigoths in the 5th century AD and spiraled into decline until the 10th century when it became part of the County of Provence and once again flourished.
 Unfortunately, the arrival of a trading ship carrying the bubonic plague from the east in the 14th century put an end to that – half the population (80,000) ultimately perished.